 “Why can’t I stop lustful thoughts?
 Why do these thoughts of sex control me?
 Why hasn’t God helped me to overcome this sin?
 Why am I addicted to porn?
 Why have I never experienced freedom?”

 Have you ever asked one of the above questions?
 First of all, know you are not alone.
 Countless girls struggle with controlling lustful thoughts, sexual addiction and feel enchained to sexual sins.
 Secondly, I want to encourage you, you can find freedom from these sins.
 I used to have the mentality that the only way to rid these sins and experience freedom was through “doing” – pray more, know your temptations, set up boundaries, etc. These things are all important, but “doing” more will not fix the problem.
-Many people often resort to viewing the newest porn websites in the hope of finding more “unique” porn on offer to solve this problem. (more…)
+Many people often resort to viewing the newest porn websites in the hope of finding more “unique” porn on offer to solve this problem or free porn websites like fullhdxxx where there are so many free porn videos you’re literally spoilt for choice. (more…)

 Earlier this summer, I wrote a post 5 Action Steps to Guard Your Heart from Impurity.
 Each action step looked at the story of Joseph found in Genesis 39:7-12 and explained how to pursue purity.
 We know that it is easier to give into temptation than to fight against our desires, but Joseph showed us that it is possible to live a life of purity.
 In this post, we will read David’s story and learn how to bring God glory as we fight for purity.
 Then I will share additional scripture verses that explain God’s view on purity.
 I encourage you to pull out your Bible and read these passages as you hold God’s word in your hand. (more…)